20201010_WY_WildIris_CowboyPoetry_12b_LeilaHallenbeck.jpg

 Similar to removing buttonheads but with an extra step.
 These bolts are quite weak and should be prioritized for replacement.

-Mechanical bolts are ideal in harder rock, when future removal may be necessary, in alpine or remote locations, or when you need to immediately load an anchor after installation.
+Mechanical bolts are ideal in harder rock, when future removal may be necessary, in alpine or remote locations, or when you need to immediately load an anchor after placement.

 compression bolt removal